 - Repeat 1-5 for each preset file.

-If you use two or more presets/strategies on the same MT4 account, you should set a different Magic Number for each EA instance.
+If you use two or more presets/strategies on the same MT4 account, you should set a unique Magic Number for each EA instance.

-At first, I recommend trading your portfolio on a demo account to ensure that it works and makes money.
+At first, I recommend trading your portfolio on a demo account to ensure it works аs expected.